Strategy & Transformation

 Execution Roadmap

-• Phased plan spanning 12-24 months with quarterly milestones
+• Phased implementation plan spanning 12-24 months with quarterly milestones

-• Early wins in the first 90 days to demonstrate value and build support
+• Early wins in the first 90 days to demonstrate value and build organisational support

 • Resourcing plan realistic for NZ talent market and budget constraints

-• Capability building programme addressing NZ's AI skills shortage
+• Capability building programme addressing New Zealand's AI skills shortage

 • Board reporting framework with progress indicators and risk dashboards